EntropicEngineering/Arduino_avrusb_firmware/arduino-usbserial/readme.md

 The `makefile` needs to know what device to build for, so either uncomment the appropriate line, or set the proper environment variable:`$ ARDUINO_MODEL_PID=0x0043 make`

+###### LUFA

+This firmware is built using [LUFA](http://www.fourwalledcubicle.com/LUFA.php), which is included as a submodule in this repository.
+Currently, it's based on a local fork of LUFA, pending an upstream PR.

 Initializing Connection
 -----------------------